Alnus rubra: Forestry

-In addition to adding soil nitrogen, rotations of red alder are used to reduce laminated root rot (introduced via Phellinus weirii) in Douglas-fir forests.
-Nurse stands of red alder may also reduce spruce weevil damage in Sitka spruce stands on the Olympic Peninsula Alder continues to attract interest as log values approach and often exceed those of Douglas-fir.
+In addition to adding soil nitrogen, rotations of red alder are used to reduce laminated root rot in Douglas-fir forests.
+Nurse stands of red alder may also reduce spruce weevil damage in Sitka spruce stands on the Olympic Peninsula.
+Alder continues to attract interest as log values approach and often exceed those of Douglas-fir.
 This interest is limited by red alder's total stand productivity, which is significantly lower than that of Douglas-fir and western hemlock.